Welcome to Global Scholar!

 What are the dorms like?
 (DC Program)

-This summer Global Scholar is once again returning to Georgetown University in Washington, D.C., which offers the perfect setting: a green campus, with easy access to downtown D.C.
+This summer, Global Scholar is once again returning to American University in Washington, D.C., which offers the perfect setting: a green campus with easy access to downtown D.C.

 Scholars stay in the dorms along with our staff.
-They are placed in well-equipped double or triple rooms, and share a bathroom with others on their hall.
-Laundry facilities, snack machines, a tv lounge and many other amenities are available in the dorm.
+They are placed in well-equipped double rooms and share a bathroom with others on their hall.
+Laundry facilities, snack machines, a TV lounge, and many other amenities are available in the dorm.
 No one is able to enter the dorms without proper ID.
-This is a real college experience!
+This is a real college experience.

-We share many of our meals in one of the dining halls on campus, which offers hot items, a nice salad bar, daily specials, and plenty of vegetarian items.
-The cafeteria can accommodate other dietary needs like gluten-free and allergies.
+We share many of our meals in one of the dining halls on campus, which offers hot items, a salad bar, daily specials, and plenty of vegetarian options.
+The cafeteria can accommodate other dietary needs such as gluten-free and allergy-related requirements.
 A coffee shop and a couple of fast food restaurants are also located nearby.
 We also eat out around Washington, D.C., enjoying the many cuisines available in the city.
-Please contact us with specific questions about dietary needs or concerns: globalscholar@ampglobalyouth.org.
+Please contact us with specific questions about dietary needs or concerns: globalscholar@ampglobalyouth.org

 How do you ensure student safety?
 (DC Program)

 Safety is our top priority.
-Our staff live in the dorms with Scholars, and entry is only permitted with a key card.
+Our staff live in the dorms with scholars, and entry is only permitted with a keycard.
 Scholars are not permitted to travel around campus or Washington, D.C. without Global Scholar staff.
-We’ll have a safety discussion on the first night, to review expectations around safety on campus, and when traveling downtown.
+We will have a safety discussion on the first night to review expectations for staying safe on campus and when traveling downtown.

-We are very happy to answer additional questions about safety and security during the program.
+We are happy to answer any additional questions about safety and security during the program.

 How do I find campus on the first day?
 (DC Program)

-What other costs will Scholars be responsible for paying?
-(DC Program)
+What other costs will scholars be responsible for paying?
+(DC and Atlanta Programs)

-The program fee includes room, board, materials and the program itself.
-Scholars are responsible for paying for transportation to/from Washington DC, supplemental meals or snacks, and spending money.
-Scholars are also expected to pay for lunch on the two days we do sight seeing downtown.
-Although it’s hard to estimate, a reasonable amount of spending money might be $50/week.
+The program fee includes room, board, materials, and the program itself.
+Scholars are responsible for paying for transportation to and from the host city., supplemental meals or snacks, and spending money.
+Scholars are also expected to pay for lunch on the two days we are sightseeing downtown.
+Although it is hard to estimate, a reasonable amount of spending money might be $50 per week.

 What’s the structure of the virtual program?
 (Virtual Program)

-Scholars will join us online between 11-3pm ET.
+Scholars will join us online between 11 AM–3 PM ET.

 Here’s a snapshot of a typical day in the virtual program: